How to Start a Bucket List Bullet Journal

 (This is the journal I bought, but they come in all different colors.)

-You could probably find ‘true’ bullet journal-ers that will tell you that these are crap and they’re not ‘real bullet journals’, but whatevs….they’re just jealous because they spent $30 on a blank notebook.
+‘Real bullet journalers’ would probably tell you that these journals are crap, but whatevs….they’re just jealous because they spent $30 on a blank notebook.

-The only negative thing I have discovered about my cheap bullet journal is that the pages are made out of ‘regular paper’.
-I imagine that ‘real bullet journals’ use thicker cardstock paper so that ink doesn’t bleed through to the other side of the page.
+The only negative thing I have discovered about my cheap bullet journal is that the pages are regular paper.
+‘Real bullet journals’ use thicker paper so that ink doesn’t bleed through.

-After I got started, I did have some issues with my pen bleeding through the page.
-However, since my bullet journal is about traveling anyways, I’m leaving every other spread blank and plan on adding pictures from our trips.
+However, since my bullet journal is about traveling anyway, I’m leaving every other spread blank and plan on adding pictures from our trips.
 So, it will be sort of like a travel journal.

 Which Pens Are the Best?